Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting: Conclusion

 The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no. 2022-06725 (NAISS 2024/5-269).

 SHL would like to acknowledge support from the Wallenberg Initiative on Networks and Quantum Information (WINQ) and the Swedish Research Council (VR/2021-03648).
 AY was supported by the SciAI Center, funded by the Office of Naval Research under Grant Number N00014-23-1-2729.
-NBE would like to acknowledge LBL's LDRD initiative for providing partial support.
+EH was supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0024386.
+NBE would like to acknowledge LBL’s LDRD initiative for providing partial support.
+XSL was supported in part by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research's Applied Mathematics SciML program under Contract No. DE-AC02-05CH11231 at Lawrence Berkeley National Laboratory.